egetzel/forty/lmd-management.md

 				<h2>Background</h2>
 			</header>
       <p><i>LMD Management is a full service real estate investment and operations company operating in Denver, Colorado.</i></p>
-			<p>In 2010, the commercial real estate market was at the heights of the Great Recession and banks were desperately looking for buyers to take foreclosed off of their balance sheets.
+			<p>In 2010, the commercial real estate market was at the height of the Great Recession and banks were desperately looking for buyers to take foreclosed off of their balance sheets.

 				At this time, a bank came to us to ask if we would be interested taking over a C class building in Denver, Colorado for roughly 40 cents on the dollar.
 We agreed.
 The case study below outlines:
 	    <ul>